 But really, this information is helpful no matter how often you’ve bought or sold a home.

-Chase is a big player in both the banking and lending world.
+Chase Bank is the third-largest mortgage lender in the nation.
 And that shows considering the breadth of resources and flexibility in contract options for borrowers entering the mortgage application process.
+As a big player, they will inevitably have some complaints, but most customer service reviews are positive.

-If you’re already a Chase customer, definitely consider them first since you can access a variety of discounts on both closing costs and interest rates.
-But even if you’re not a Chase customer, you could still end up preferring Chase, thanks to their in-depth support system and variety of mortgage programs.
+If you’re already a Chase customer, definitely consider them first since you can access various discounts on both closing costs and interest rates.
+But even if you’re not a Chase customer, you could still end up preferring a mortgage with Chase, thanks to their in-depth support system and variety of mortgage programs.